-In this European excursion, I had extensively planned and rushed up my travel plans to cover the cities of Lucerne, Zurich, Hamburg, Potsdam.
+In this particular European excursion, I had planned quite extensively and rushed up my travel plans to cover the cities of Lucerne, Zurich, Hamburg, Potsdam.
 Berlin and Basel over a 4-day extended weekend.
 While the day time was reserved for travelling, the nights were to spent journeying the distance.
 With the liberty of travelling alone and my legs aching for a footslog, I wished to span the cities on foot whenever possible.
 A city visit seems incomplete if at least a part of it is not marked on foot.
 Poetically, it gives the surrounding presence just enough time to seep in.
-May be because observation is more natural to the eye when not fixed at an FPS!
+May be because observation is more natural to the eye when not fixed at a fixed FPS!

 Lucerne offered trademark Switzerland tourism with architectural beauty set in a backdrop of mesmerising scenic views.
 I grabbed a map for the tourism information centre at the station and started off on the marked walking-city-tour.